essif-lab/framework/docs/terms/pattern-decentralized-risk-management.md

 - risk financing (internally e.g. retention, or transfer e.g. buying insurance);
 - retaining the risk by informed decision.

 Your choices will have consequences, large or small, in the way you continue to operate.
-You might start doing some things differently, make changes in your IT or other tools, etc. These activities are outside the scope of risk management.
+You might start doing some things differently, make changes in your IT or other tools, etc. These activities are outside the scope of %%risk management|risk-management%%.

 The other two activities, 'Risk Communication and Consulation', and 'Monitoring and review' are not activities like the others in the sense that you continually have to communicate and consult with your stakeholders and advisors so that they can help you reach your objectives (and vice versa) and make good judgements and choices.
 You also need to continually monitor and review (the changes you have made in) the ways you work, the tools you use, and the context that you are in so that you will notice when risks arise that may not/no longer be acceptable, which will lead to a review of your context (context estanblishment) and a subsequent risk assessment.